 Material fact or circumstance

 Pre-marriage sexual intercourse or unchastity is no ground of nullity under section 12(1)(c) as well as no ground of divorce under section 13 HMA.
-Post marriage sexual intercourse (consensual sex) not amounting to rape is a ground of divorce under section 13 of the Hindu Marriage Act
+Post marriage sexual intercourse (consensual sex) not amounting to rape is called adultery.
+Adultery is a ground of divorce under section 13 of the Hindu Marriage Act.

-Surjeet vs Rajkumari, 1967 Punj; Raghunath vs Vijay 1972, Bom; the Bombay High Court held that pre-marriage unchastity of the wife though unknown to the husband at the time of marriage is not a ground of nullity under section 12(1)(c) of the Hindu Marriage Act.
+Surjit Kumar Harichand vs Smt.
+Raj Kumari; Raghunath vs Vijay 1972, Bom; the Bombay High Court held that pre-marriage unchastity of the wife though unknown to the husband at the time of marriage is not a ground of nullity under section 12(1)(c) of the Hindu Marriage Act.

 Chastity is a little personal quality, and unchastity at the time of the marriage does not amount the marriage voidable.
-Disclosing the fact of affair is not an essential condition of the marriage.
-More importantly, undeclared pre marriage relationship does not necessarily prevent the woman from becoming a faithful wife.
-Also she does not incapable to perform marital obligation or beget the child.
+Disclosing the fact of sex is not an essential condition of the marriage.
+More importantly, the undeclared pre-marriage relationship does not necessarily prevent the woman from becoming a faithful wife.
+Also, she does not incapable to perform a marital obligation or beget the child.

-The reason of not recognise premarital unchastity as the ground of annulment seems that even a worst of woman may preform if disgusted with her former life.
-Therefore, law does not impose a ban upon the implementation of genuine and honest determination to lead a life of chastity and virtue.
+The reason for not recognise premarital unchastity as the ground of annulment seems that even a worst of woman may preform if disgusted with her former life.
+Therefore, the law does not impose a ban on the implementation of genuine and honest determination to lead a life of chastity and virtue.

 In Rajaram v.
 Deepabai, (AIR 1974 M. P. 52) a Division Bench of Madhya Pradesh High Court also held that fraud within the meaning of Section 12(1)(c) does not include representation or concealment each fact.